-The word succulent literally means “juicy plant”.
-Most are hardy to USDA zone 5 (−20 °F /−28.9 °C to −15 °F/−26.1 °C) and some can survive in temperatures as low as -30 to -40 °F (−34.4 to −40 °C).
-They easily propagate and are low maintenance.
+Hardy succulents are a delight to those who consider themselves to have a black thumb.
+Most are hardy to USDA Plant Hardiness Zone 5, -20 to -15 °F (-28.9 to -26.1 °C), and some can survive in temperatures as low as -40 °F (-40 °C).
+These plants easily propagate and are low maintenance.
 They can be severely neglected and still thrive.
-In fact, the only growing requirement that cannot be deviated from is that hardy succulents must be planted in well-drained soil to ensure adequate drainage.
+The only growing requirement that cannot be deviated from is that hardy succulents must be planted in well-drained soil to ensure adequate drainage.

-- Succulentopedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus
+- Succupedia: Browse succulents by Scientific Name, Common Name, Genus, Family, USDA Hardiness Zone, Origin, or cacti by Genus